-The first term of (3) represents the fund's profits from bond investment if the manager decides to buy the bond.
-The second term represents the fund's additional gains from taking actions likely to be viewed by the principal as being indicative of good type.
-In other words, the principal evaluates the fund on the basis of her action and the eventual cash flow, and if the action and the cash flows are such that the principal's posterior probability of a fund being of the good type, i.e., the fund's "reputation," improves, the manager is rewarded in the form of additional flows, for example.
-This flow additionally compensates the fund, and $\kappa$ then measures the fund's intensity of flow motivation.
+The first term of (3) represents the fund's profits if the manager decides to buy the bond.
+The second term represents the fund's additional gains from taking actions likely to convince the principal, ex post, that she is well-informed.
+Intuitively, if the fund's buying decision and subsequent cash flows are such that the fund's "reputation" for being well-informed improves, the fund is rewarded by additional investor capital i.e., "flow."
+The parameter κ measures the intensity of the fund's flow motivation.
 Microfoundations for such payoff functions can be found in Dasgupta and Prat (2008) and Guerrieri and Kondor (2012).

-In reputational cheap-talk models, it is usually possible for both pooling and separating behavior to arise in equilibrium.
+In reputational cheap-talk models, it is usually possible for both pooling and separating equilibria to arise.
 In the former type of equilibrium, funds choose actions that are not contingent on their private signals, while in the latter their actions are informative about their signals.
 It is only in separating equilibria that funds are rewarded (or penalized) for making correct (or incorrect) choices on the equilibrium path, since choices are correlated with information, and information is correlated with underlying ability.
-Given the evidence on positive flow-performance relationships faced by bond funds (e.g., Goldstein, Jiang, and Ng, 2017), we focus on separating equilibria.
-Then, upon assuming the payoff function as in (3), we derive the following proposition regarding the equilibrium price:
+Given the evidence on positive flow-performance relationships faced by bond funds (e.g., Goldstein, Jiang, and Ng, 2017), we focus on separating equilibria.6 We derive the following proposition regarding the equilibrium price.